of Block Ciphers

 Some complete and ready examples of equations for 6, 8 and 16 rounds of DES are also included in this zip file.
 Alle these examples can be re-generated with ax64.exe and the above options.

-offered by Nicolas T. Courtois for anyone that manages to achieve it on a PC
+Nicolas T. Courtois for anyone that manages to achieve it on a PC with

-with 2 Gigabytes of RAM, in less than 1 week*CPU, and given at
+2 Gigabytes of RAM, in less than 1 week*CPU, and

 For people who want to try their software, exact examples of equations to solve for8 rounds and 16 chosen plaintexts, with their actual correct solution included in a separate file, are provided here in two versions: opns and in cubic version.